What comes to your mind when you hear your eight-month-old baby begin to make funny sounds like that of a Bear or a Racoon?

 Nevertheless, these tips will help you curb unnecessary noise.

-Light clothing on a hot day, and slightly heavy clothes on a cold day. - Some parents and caregivers make it a habit to dump many clothes inside the baby’s crib.
+The extreme temperature here can mean intense cold or extreme heat, so depending on the weather situation, you have to dress your baby accordingly—light clothing on a hot day and slightly heavy clothes on a cold day. - Some parents and caregivers make it a habit to dump many clothes inside the baby’s crib.
 This is not right as it easily causes discomfort to the child.
-Ideally, there should be a separate chamber or kit where the baby’s clothes, toiletries, and essentials are stored. - Avoid wrapping your baby with too many clothes.
-We all know that an excess of everything can be disastrous, and as such, wrapping your baby with so many clothes even when the weather is cold can be a dangerous thing to do.
+Ideally, a separate chamber or kit should store the baby’s clothes, toiletries, and essentials.

+- Avoid wrapping your baby with too many clothes.
+We all know that excess of everything can be disastrous, so wrapping your baby in so many clothes, even when the weather is cold, can be dangerous.

 You will have to examine the baby’s temperature from time to time to know when to take off some pieces of clothing.

-A static sleeping position is not the best for newborn babies, they need to switch positions.
+A static sleeping position is not the best for newborn babies; they need to switch positions.

-The parent or caregiver however must ensure that the baby is turned and made to face different sleeping positions at least twice per sleeping time.
+The parent or caregiver, however, must ensure that the baby is turned and made to face different sleeping positions at least twice per sleeping time.

 Conclusion